JacobDorfmeister/PythonDiscordBot/README.md

 # PythonDiscordBot
 Made for use with AFROTC Detachment 675's Discord Messaging Server.

+Needs: Discord Dev Account (to retrieve auth token for DISCORD_TOKEN)
+       Channel ID's where commands will be sent, and where the bot will send messages.
+       Python 3

 # Commands:
 $test: a test message to see if the bot is online and functioning
 $squadron1: sends out recall message to squadron 1 main channel
 $squadron2: sends out recall message to squadron 2 main channel
 $squadron3: sends out recall message to squadron 3 main channel

-Needs: Discord Dev Account (to retrieve auth token for DISCORD_TOKEN)
-       Channel ID's where commands will be sent, and where the bot will send messages.
-       Python 3
+# How to:
 ### METHODS FOR INSTALLING PYTHON (for editing/use):
 1. https://www.python.org/downloads/ (ALL OPERATING SYSTEMS)
 2. WINDOWS STORE